September bills drop for Meralco users

-Manila Electric Co. customers will see lower electricity bills this month as the power distributor sets to implement a P0.1852 per kilowatt-hour (kWh) rate reduction—breaking a two-month streak of increases.
+Manila Electric Co. customers will see lower electricity bills this month as the power distributor is set to implement a P0.1852 per kilowatt-hour (kWh) rate reduction — breaking a two-month streak of increases.

 The rate cut reduces the overall rate for a typical household to P13.0851 per kWh this September, down from P13.2703 per kWh in August.